rating: ****

-starring: Tina Houtz, Sarah Thompson, Nana Visitor
+Starring: Tina Houtz, Sarah Thompson, Nana Visitor

 Boy, was she wrong.

-That night, after meeting a cute boy at a local church, things was going as calm as possible until she began to receive some weird phone calls from a guy who's probably a religious nut and an intruder who tries to break in, apparently to murder them all.
-Doors were broken down, chases are made, weapons are wielded, just as you think you know where this is going, by the time the cowboy hat fell off from the kid, you'll be damn surprise...It's hard to do a review of this film without revealing much of the twist (so if you hadn't seen the flick yet, I suggest you stop now and see it for yourself), but all I could say is I might be giving this a good rating cuz of my Catholic upbringing (though, I like to see myself as a religious skeptic nowadays), but you'll have to admit, we hardly see anything like a Pro-Christian slasher flick.
-Ironically to this claim, though, after the twist is revealed, we get to the real bloody stuff, mostly involving something about rare meat, Bill Moseley playing a good guy, and some really weird killer kid action as the little munchkin devilishly glee at his victim while holding a knife.
+It's hard to do a review of this film without revealing much of the twist (so if you haven't seen the flick yet, I suggest you stop now and see it for yourself), but all I could say is that I might be giving this a good rating cuz of my Catholic upbringing. (though, I like to see myself as a religious skeptic nowadays) Nevertheless, for those who have seen it, you'll have to admit we hardly see anything like a Pro-Christian slasher flick.
+Ironically after the twist is revealed though, we get to the real bloody stuff, mostly involving something about rare meat, Bill Moseley playing a good guy, and some really weird killer kid action as the little munchkin devilishly glee at his victims while holding a knife.

 Bodycount: